DataWorks87/Coursera_Capstone/README.md

-# github_example
+# Coursera_Capstone
-This repository is a demonstration of how to create a Github repository and properly set it up
+This repository is a demonstration of how to apply data science skills.